 So, not only is the PlayStation game confined by the aurally baroque 1970s album and its visually striking artwork – and not only does it have to attempt to honour the novel from which both were derived – but it’s also buried under the weight of an RTS game, released only the previous year.
 To an extent, something similar is true of any adaptation, but it’s a miracle that this game can stand at all under the crippling weight of its antecedents’ legacy.
 With the story, cutscenes, visuals, voice acting, and music all handed to the developers on a plate, their creative input must have been very restricted – perhaps they picked and chose which elements of Rage’s work to incorporate, but the job was largely a technical one: just add gameplay.
 (Regardless of the undeniable debt here, I’ve never found the Rage game very compelling.
 The simple fact that it places the player in direct control of an avatar means that the aged Pixelogic version has remained enjoyable on a visceral arcade level that an equally decrepit RTS can’t manage – some genres are just more future-proof than others.)

 We all have those pieces of media that mean more to us than they should – that cheesy childhood action movie you watched again and again, that dumb kids’ book that gave you nightmares – but video games are different.
 The points we make about immersion and audience involvement are obvious, but only because they’re true: we enter games, become enmeshed in them, and partake of them in a way that passive media like film and television fundamentally can’t achieve.
-Literature is better suited to complex narrative experiences, but it’s also malleable and ephemeral, the unique dialogue that always exists between text and reader far more vulnerable to the caprice of memory and personal development.
-If you want to know what your five-year-old self saw that dimly remembered night in the cinema, you can just watch the film again and get most of it, but if you’d like to recover that initial alchemy between your young brain and its favourite storybook, you’re probably out of luck – as a clever person once said, you can never read the same novel twice.
+Literature is better-suited to complex and subtle narrative experiences, but it’s also malleable and ephemeral, the unique dialogue that always exists between text and reader far more vulnerable to the caprice of memory and personal development.
+If you want to know what your five-year-old self saw that dimly-remembered night in the cinema, you can just watch the film again and get most of it, but if you’d like to recover that initial alchemy between your young brain and its favourite storybook, you’re probably out of luck – as Edmund Wilson said, one can never read the same book twice.
 Video games represent the opposite end of this spectrum, with a durability far beyond that of the motion picture.
 They’re not just texts: they’re places.
 Beloved toys perish, childhood haunts decay, but old games never change – their little worlds are always there, preserved in digital amber, waiting for us to find our way home.
 The audience is literalised as an avatar within the spaces of the text, and gameplay itself is a type of reading – a metafictional type that takes place entirely on-screen.
-This is one of the strange, gothic secrets at the heart of the medium’s unique appeal, but it’s also the root of the compulsive nostalgic wallowing in which innovative game design finds its eternal enemy: it can reconnect us, in a visceral, irreducible way, to what we once were –and to what we’ve lost.
+This is one of the strange, gothic secrets at the heart of the medium’s unique appeal, but it’s also the root of the compulsive nostalgic wallowing in which innovative game design finds its eternal enemy: it can reconnect us, in a visceral, irreducible way, to what we once were – and to what we’ve lost.